Distribution of Temporary Information through Publications, Banners or Chalking

 - University Property/Facility/District Manager

 - Establish distribution free zones.
 Monitor building for compliance with policy.
-Report policy violation Facility Management/ Plant Services on campus and/or rectify compliance.
+Report policy violation to Facility Management/ Plant Services on campus and/or rectify compliance.

 - October 2012 - Comprehensive Review, Minor Revision.
 Added procedure to cover chalking and added contacts for all campuses.